 Project 6G NeXT

-The project is funded by the Bundesministerium für Forschung und Bildung as part of the research program Communication Systems "Sovereign.
+The project is funded by the Federal Ministry of Research and Education as part of the “Sovereign.
 Digital.
-Networked.".
+Connected.” research program on communication systems.

-6G NeXt aims to develop a scalable, modular and flexible infrastructure on which a variety of industrial and end-user use cases can be realized, whose requirements exceed those of today's 5G network in terms of intelligence, performance and efficiency.
+6G NeXt aims to develop a scalable, modular, and flexible infrastructure capable of supporting a wide range of use cases for industry and end users, whose requirements exceed those of today’s 5G network in terms of intelligence, performance, and efficiency.

-A novel anti-collision system for aviation using the example of drones at airports with mixed air traffic.
-The flight paths of the aircraft are monitored in real time and collision risks are predicted using algorithms.
-In the event of danger, evasive maneuvers are calculated centrally and, unlike current solutions, the aircraft are also controlled via 6G.
-This application requires low latency, synchronization of data streams and the possibility of distributed calculation of data (split computing).
+A novel anti-collision system for aviation, using drones at airports with mixed air traffic as an example.
+The flight paths of the aircraft are monitored in real time, and collision risks are predicted using algorithms.
+In the event of a hazard, evasive maneuvers are calculated centrally and—unlike with current solutions—the aircraft are also controlled via 6G.
+This application requires low latency, synchronization of data streams, and the capability for distributed data processing (split computing).

 HOLOCOM (Holographic Communication)

-An interactive end-to-end transmission of real-time 3D holographic video with photorealistic content and realistic 3D depth for video conferencing and monitoring/inspection of objects by drones.
-This application requires high bit rates upstream and downstream as well as distributed and intelligent video processing.
+An interactive end-to-end transmission of holographic 3D real-time video with photorealistic content and realistic 3D depth for video conferencing and monitoring/inspection of objects via drones.
+This application requires high bit rates in both upstream and downstream directions, as well as distributed and intelligent video processing.

 Project partners: